flamelink/flamelink/docs/storage.md

 ##### Sizes

-- `sizes` **{Array}** - When uploading a file, you can specify the different image sizes that should be created for you, apart from the original file that will always be uploaded.
+- `sizes` **{Array}** - When uploading a file, you can optionally specify the different image sizes that should be created for you.

-Since the Flamelink CMS uses a **240px** wide image as preview image, this method will always generate that image regardless of whether it is specified or not.
+Both the `width` and `height` properties are used as a maximum width or height, respectively. ie. Images won't be scaled up in width or height if they are already smaller than the specified pixel value.

+The `quality` property can be any number between `0` and `1` and represents the quality in percentage. `0` being `0%` and `1` being `100%`.

+> When this setting is not specified, the image sizes that are specified in the project "Settings" will be used.
+See [`app.settings.getImageSizes()`](settings?id=getimagesizes)

 *Example*